rbiedrawa/spring-circuitbreaker-demo/Readme.md

   ab -t 30 -c 10 http://localhost:8080/api/hello/success
   ```

 * Open your web browser and go to Grafana [login page](http://localhost:3000/).
-On the login page, enter `admin` for a
+Inside the login page, enter `admin` for a
   username and password.

 * Open `demo/Resilience4j` dashboard.
 You should be able to see circuit breaker metrics as shown below: